lucasguffroy59/tgtg-batch/README.md

       "start": "21:00"
     }
   ],
-  "phoneNumber": "+33610101010",
+  "contact": "abcd@gmail.com",
   "radius": 5
 }
 ```

-You can replace location, notifPreference, phoneNumber and radius with values you want.
+You can replace location, notifPreference, contact and radius with values you want.